-SAKI awarded Alaska Department of Public Safety (AK-SAKI) a grant in the amount of $1.1 million, which it will use to process over 1,000 SAKs.
-The state will also use the funds to designate a cold case investigator and prosecuting attorney, as well as form a multidisciplinary team to address policy change and ensure a victim-centered approach by law enforcement.
+In FY2016, SAKI awarded the Alaska Department of Public Safety (AK-SAKI) a $1.1-million grant, which was used to process over 1,000 sexual assault kits (SAKs).
+The AK-SAKI team also used the funds to designate a cold case investigator and prosecuting attorney, as well as to form a multidisciplinary team to address policy change and ensure law enforcement utilizes a victim-centered approach.

-AK-SAKI received additional funding in 2017, which will be used to test more than 50 unsubmitted SAKs from the previous year.
-The funding will also support the creation of the Alaska Sexual Assault Kit Initiative Research Project; the project will support AK-SAKI by providing statistical and methodological analyses to improve the understanding of police officers' frontline practices.
+AK-SAKI received an additional $443,000 in funding in FY2017, which was used to test more than 50 unsubmitted SAKs from the previous year.
+This latest round of funding will also help with creating the AK-SAKI research project, which will provide statistical and methodological analyses to improve the understanding of police officers' frontline practices.

 Please direct all media inquiries to:

 Alaska's Sexual Assault Kit Tracking Software goes live statewide

 KINY Radio, Jul 26, 2023

 "The Alaska Department of Public Safety’s Sex Assault Kit Tracking System recently went live statewide enabling survivors of sexual assault to track the status of their kit securely online.
 Victims now have access to a portal for the tracking system which allows them to track the progress of their kit in the least invasive and traumatic way."

 Convicted sex offender indicted for 2005 Cold Case